Assisted Living DICKINSON County, MI

 His Lane St. Afc

-His Lane St. Afc is an assisted living community in Kingsford, Michigan in the 49802 zip code area.
-Nestled at 340 Lane Ave inside Dickinson county, His Lane St. Afc provides retirement living to all older adults who live in Kingsford and provides a family environment, as well as dietary menu for diabetics, scheduled wellness visits and mobility help.
-It can accommodate a maximum of 6 retirees at a time.
+His Lane St. Afc is an assisted living home in Kingsford, Michigan in the 49802 zip code area.
+Nestled at 340 Lane Ave inside Dickinson county, His Lane St. Afc provides retirement living to all retirees who live in Kingsford and offers a family environment, as well as expanded dietary menu, dining assistance and daily activities assistance.
+It can house a maximum of 6 elderly adults at a time.

 Engman's Haven House